Characterizing the asymptotic and catalytic stochastic orders on topological abelian groups

-\begin{proof} Since the support of the sum of two measures is exactly the union of the supports, this map indeed takes addition to maximization.
+\begin{proof} Since the support of the sum of two measures is exactly the union of the supports, such a map indeed takes addition to max.
 It also takes the zero measure to $e^{-\infty} = 0$, and a positive scalar multiple $r \mu$ to the same number as any measure $\mu$ itself.
-Since the support of a convolution is exactly the Minkowski sum of its supports, which becomes multiplication upon exponentiation, it follows that~\eqref{max_defn} indeed defines a semialgebra homomorphism.
+Since the support of a convolution is exactly the Minkowski sum of the supports, which becomes multiplication upon exponentiation, it follows that~\eqref{max_defn} indeed defines a semialgebra homomorphism.
 Monotonicity follows from the characterization of the stochastic preorder of \Cref{stochastic_order_char}\ref{joint} in terms of a joint distribution $\lambda$ supported on the relation $\le$: considering the support of $\lambda$ as a subset of $G \times G$ shows that if $\mu \le \nu$ and $x \in \supp{\mu}$, then there must be $y \in \supp{\nu}$ with $x \le y$.

 Conversely, suppose that $\phi : \measc{G} \to \TR_+$ is a monotone semialgebra homomorphism.
 Then define an element $t \in G^*_+$ by $t(x) \coloneqq \log \phi(\delta_x)$.
 The assumption that $\phi$ preserves multiplication shows that $t(x + y) = t(x) + t(y)$, while monotonicity of $t$ is obvious.
 Hence indeed $t \in G^*_+$.
 The $\R_+$-linearity of $\phi$ then implies that $\phi$ coincides with \eqref{max_defn} for all finitely supported $\mu$.
 For general $\mu$, we again use \Cref{finite_support_dense}, which shows that $\phi(\mu)$ differs from the value of \eqref{max_defn} by a factor of at most $\phi(2u)$.
 Applying this statement to the powers $\mu^{\ast n}$ and taking $n \to \infty$ proves the claim. \end{proof}